The Oahu Bucketlist

 If you’re looking for a good sunrise, Lanikai Beach gets our vote.
 It’s east facing and is also in a fairly residential area, so it’s not too crowded (at least when we went at sunrise).

-As you get further up the coast you’ll notice the weather will start to deteriorate and the water will get choppier.
+As you get further up the coast you’ll notice the weather might start to deteriorate and the water will get choppier.
 There are some awesome surfing and body boarding beaches up the coast as you go (if that’s your thing) but we didn’t explore these waters too much as the waves were way out of our league.
+The North shore has become famous as a surfing Mecca, especially when the waves get bigger in winter.

 Once we got to the North Shore, the three beach/sea spots that were on our list were Laniakea Beach (aka Turtle Beach), Kalewa Bay and Shark Cove.

-Turtle Beach definitely lives up to the hype, and you’ll know you’re there because you’ll see dozens of cars lined up along the shoulder.
-It’s kind of sad because the turtles have obviously been desensitised to humans and kind of get jostled by tourists as they bob around in the sea (don’t be one of those tourists), but at the same time…you get to see these awesome guys!
+You’ll know you’re at Laniakea Beach because you’ll see dozens of cars lined up along the shoulder.
+It’s kind of sad because the turtles have obviously been desensitised to humans and kind of get jostled by tourists as they bob around in the sea (don’t be one of those tourists; keep at least 3m back and never touch them), but at the same time…you get to see these awesome guys!
 Worth stopping in anyway if you haven’t seen turtles before.

 Kalewa Bay was a really nice and quiet stretch of beach slightly around from Turtle Bay Resort.
-Staff at the hotel told us it was a great spot for seeing turtles (we didn’t see any), but it was a really nice place to hang out without seeing a single other tourist.
+Staff at the hotel told us it was a great spot for seeing turtles (we saw a couple), but it was a really nice place to hang out without seeing a single other tourist.

 Shark Cove was another spot that was supposed to have mind blowing snorkelling.
-Again, we were kind of underwhelmed by it..I’m not sure if it’s because we got there on a choppy day, but the water was fairly murky, and we immediately cut our feet on the volcanic rocks as the waves bumped us into them.
+Again, we were kind of underwhelmed by it but I think it needed a calm day to really shine..When we went, the water was fairly murky and choppy, and we immediately cut our feet on the volcanic rocks as the waves bumped us into them.
 A site that’s probably better when the water is absolutely calm.

 Lastly, we couldn’t write a post on Oahu without mentioning the famous Waikiki Beach!
 Not a bad place to hang out!